konkolorado/web-youtube-dl/README.rst

 Installing this project will give you access to two CLI tools, each with a separate
 purpose:

-- `web-youtube-dl-cli`: Useful for simply downloading the highest possible quality audio of a song.
+- web-youtube-dl-cli: Useful for simply downloading the highest possible quality audio of a song.
 Simply provide the URL and an .mp3 will be downloaded to that same directory

-- `web-youtube-dl`: Useful for running the web service on the local machine.
+- web-youtube-dl: Useful for running the web service on the local machine.
 It will listen to all local network connections on port 5000 (or whatever port is defined in the environment variable `YT_DOWNLOAD_PORT`).